 National Theater Project

-The National Theater Project (NTP) promotes the development of contemporary artist-led collaborative, ensemble, and devised theater work while extending the reach and life of these projects through touring.
+The National Theater Project (NTP) promotes the development of artist-led collaborative, ensemble, and devised theater work while extending the reach and life of these projects through touring.

-In 2009, supported by the Andrew W. Mellon Foundation (AWMF), NEFA conducted a study which identified unrealized potential for theater projects that expand the boundaries of contemporary theater in the U.S. Multi-disciplinary presenters, theaters, and audiences nationwide demonstrated an appetite for artist-led, collaborative, ensemble, and devised theater work.
+In 2009, supported by the Andrew W. Mellon Foundation (AWMF), NEFA conducted a study which identified unrealized potential for theater projects that expand the boundaries of theater in the U.S. Multi-disciplinary presenters, theaters, and audiences nationwide demonstrated an appetite for artist-led, collaborative, ensemble, and devised theater work.

 Beginning in 2010, with support from AWMF, NEFA’s 2-year National Theater PIlot tested questions and assumptions about theater development and touring in the U.S. toward the shaping of a fully-realized program of grants and services.
 Through the Pilot, NEFA and a core group of Advisors identified 12 projects (six selected in each of two years) to help evaluate the National Dance Project model as one means of realizing that potential.